-In Chile, the Company's other exploration costs include but are not limited to the costs associated with Chacay (sold in 2013), El Inca (option terminated in January 2013), El Tapao (optioned terminated in April 2012) and Llancahue.
+In Chile, the Company's other exploration costs include but are not limited to the costs associated with Chacay (sold in 2013), El Inca (option terminated in January 2013), Celeste and Llancahue.

 Llancahue is located 38km south west of the city of Talca in the VII Region of central Chile.
 In 2008, 7 RC holes were drilled with the last hole, (LLA-07), intersecting significant mineralization (which included a highlight intercept of 100m at 1.37% copper).